-- The process of due diligence may comprise the gathering of information from several research-based websites followed by meeting with the top management.
+- The process of due diligence may comprise the gathering of information from several research-based websites, followed by a meeting with the top management.

 - The rating agency provides both long-term and short-term ratings.

 - The rating stars from AAA and ends with SD.

 - It provides credit rating for long term scale, short term scale, structured finance, credit enhancement, fixed deposit scale, corporate credit scale, etc.

-- The rating rationale of the agency would focus on drivers that establish ratings, recent news, and developments, update on business performance, credit factors and key performance indicators.
+- The agency’s rating rationale would focus on drivers that establish ratings, recent news and developments, update on business performance, credit factors, and key performance indicators.

 - To supplement the rationale, it provides financial commentary, the risk profile of a business.